-The supplementary major in Italian with a concentration in Italian Studies requires 24 credits or eight courses at the 20000 level or above, to be chosen as follows: Four courses must be ROIT courses in Italian language, literature, and culture and taught in Italian, including no more than two courses at the 20000 level.
+The supplementary major in Italian with a concentration in Italian Studies requires 8 courses that total at least 24 credits beginning at the 20000 level or above, to be chosen as follows: Four courses must be ROIT courses in Italian language, literature, and culture and taught in Italian, including no more than two courses at the 20000 level.
 The other four courses must be on Italian subjects or strictly relevant to Italian culture, and must not be drawn from more than three disciplines or departments, such as history, art history, classics, FTT, music, or political science (the courses may of course be listed under ROIT).
 Three of these four courses must be at the 30000 level or above; no more than one may be at the 20000 level.
-In order to create a coherent program, the selection of courses must be approved by the student's ROIT adviser (or committee, if appropriate).
+In order to create a coherent program, the selection of courses must be approved by the Associate DUS in Italian (or committee, if appropriate).
 Equivalent courses from study abroad programs or other universities may be substituted by permission.
 Fifty percent of the credits for the major must be taken in residence at Notre Dame.
 AP credit may not be applied toward the major.